-At Black Horse Hill Infant School, we follow 'Curriculum Maestro' as a foundation for planning.
+At Black Horse Hill Infant School, we have designined our own Georgarphy units and considered the interest of our children, plus the context of our school and local area as a foundation for planning.
 Teachers adapt this to meet the needs of the children.